 What is OWWA Education for Development Scholarship Program (EDSP)?

-EDSP is another scholarship program that offer P60,000 per school year for those OFWs with dependents who purse 4-5 years of baccalaureate course in their preferred universities or colleges.
+Education for Development Scholarship Program or EDSP is another scholarship program that offers P60,000 per school year for those OFWs with dependents who pursue 4-5 years of baccalaureate course in their preferred universities or colleges.
 OWWA has qualifications for both incoming freshmen and/or 2nd to 5th year.

 For the incoming freshmen, the following are the requirements:

 - The member-OFW must have an active membership with OWWA at the time of the application.

 - The dependent applicant must be single and not be more than 21 years old

 - Must have an average grade of at least 80% and belongs to the upper 20% of the graduating class

 - Must pass the qualifying examination conducted by DOST and belongs to the top 400 examination passer